 Harmful and Potentially Harmful Constituents (HPHCs)

-Harmful and potentially harmful constituents (HPHCs) are chemicals or chemical compounds in a tobacco product or tobacco smoke that cause, or could cause, harm to smokers or non-smokers.
+The Food, Drug and Cosmetic Act (FD&C Act) requires tobacco manufacturers and importers to report the levels of harmful and potentially harmful constituents (HPHCs) found in their tobacco products and tobacco smoke.
+HPHCs are chemicals or chemical compounds in tobacco products or tobacco smoke that cause or could cause harm to smokers or nonsmokers.

 FDA must publish HPHC quantities in each brand and subbrand of tobacco product, in a way that people find understandable and not misleading.
 There are several efforts under way at FDA to make progress toward that goal.

 FDA published a preliminary list of 93 HPHCs in March 2012.
 This HPHC list focuses on chemicals that are linked to the five most serious health effects of tobacco use (cancer, cardiovascular disease, respiratory effects, reproductive problems, and addiction.)

 FDA issued draft guidance in 2012 that identified a subset of 20 HPHCs for which manufacturers and importers are to test and report to FDA.
 FDA chose these 20 because testing methods were well established and widely available.
 This includes reporting on HPHC levels in three categories of tobacco products: cigarettes (including smoke and filler), smokeless tobacco (such as snuff, plug, chew, loose leaf, and snus), and roll-your-own tobacco.
 FDA is now evaluating the quality and reliability of the data submitted by manufacturers.